Zhongzhu-Chu/Zhongzhu-Chu.github.io/index.md

 Before joining SJTU, I received my B.S. and M.S. degrees from University of Chinese Academy of Social Sciences (UCASS) and University of Science and Technology Beijing (USTB).
 I have also published and served as a reviewer for several internationally recognized journals.

+#### NEWS!!!!!

+I will join the School of Public Administration at Central South University as an associate professor in the second half of 2026.

 ---
 #### RESEARCH INTERESTS